gabortill/angularjs-style-guide/README.md

 <br />
 BUT
 <br />
-never not use ng prefix.
+never not use the ng prefix.

 **why?**